Senators react to ‘distressing’ riot footage at impeachment trial. Did votes change?

 Trump’s impeachment trial is set to continue at noon ET Thursday.
 House impeachment managers — who have 16 hours over two days to present their case of Trump’s role in the siege — are expected to wrap up their arguments.
 Trump’s legal team will then have the same amount of time to present their side.

-The trial comes after the U.S. House of Representatives in January impeached Trump on charges that he incited an insurrection, making him the first president to be impeached more than once.
+The trial comes after the U.S. House of Representatives in January impeached Trump on charges that he incited an insurrection.

 If Trump is convicted, the Senate can bar him from holding federal office in the future by a simple majority vote.